distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 For direct transfer proposals, the corrective flow required to block passage can be very large: the proposer internalizes the transfer, while the loss is spread across all holders.

 This is mainly useful for mildly -EV proposals.
 If the proposal is strongly -EV, more holders prefer USD in the PASS world and sell.
 If it is only slightly -EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.

+## Proposal Convexity Maximisation

+Decision selection bias arises because the market price decides whether the proposal executes.
+Asset futarchy wants a causal signal: would executing this proposal make ASSET worth more?
+But the market measures a correlation: in worlds where this proposal passes, is ASSET worth more than in worlds where it fails?

+A proposer can exploit the gap between those two questions by timing the proposal around unresolved information about the proposal itself.

+Example: a proposer asks the DAO to pay for a partnership, but the proposal is submitted before the partnership details have been disclosed.
+The details will be released during the TWAP window.
+If the details are strong, PASS-ASSET rises and the proposal passes.
+If the details are weak, PASS-ASSET falls and the proposal fails.
+The proposal can be -EV before the details are known, because most possible versions of the partnership are weak.
+But PASS-ASSET still looks good conditional on passing, because the proposal only passes in the subset of worlds where the released partnership details are strong.

+The problem is not that traders are irrational.
+They are correctly pricing the conditional branch they are in.
+The problem is that the decision market needed evidence about the proposal's causal effect before selection, but passage was selected for the favorable version of the proposal.[^dsb-informed-traders]

+This applies to both +EV and -EV proposals.
+For +EV proposals, it creates an incentive to add artificial uncertainty that resolves during the TWAP window, because unresolved upside can raise PASS-ASSET before the information is revealed.
+For -EV proposals, the same structure can make a bad proposal pass by selecting for the subset of worlds where favorable proposal-specific information arrives.

+## Strategic Vagueness

+A proposer submits an underspecified proposal, then buys PASS-ASSET.

+The proposal has vague/missing value-relevant details: counterparties, scope, rationale, implementation plan or track record demonstration.

+Vagueness reduces participation.
+As with bad oracle resolution rules, ambiguity makes traders less willing to trade and can reduce liquidity.
+The proposer then bids up PASS-ASSET while skeptics hesitate to sell, not because they approve of the proposal, but because the missing details create adverse selection.

+The adverse selection matters because +EV proposers can rationally use vagueness too.
+A proposer with a good proposal may intentionally hide strong details, buy PASS-ASSET while skeptics underprice the proposal, then reveal those details later.
+That maximizes their decision-market trading returns.
+A -EV proposer can imitate the same pattern, making missing details look less damning and reducing the amount of capital willing to countertrade them.

+The weakness is that vagueness is cheap to imitate.
+If too many -EV proposals use it, traders should eventually treat vagueness as negative evidence.
+The strategy works only while "vague because valuable" remains plausible.

 [^dsb-informed-traders]: Decision selection bias is not fully mitigated by highly informed traders.
 A trader can understand the proposal better than the market, face little adverse-selection risk, and still prefer buying PASS-ASSET over correcting the bias.
 If the decision market is liquid and passage is more likely to result from PASS-ASSET rising than FAIL-ASSET falling, a PASS-ASSET purchase includes an exit option.
 The trader can buy while PASS-ASSET trades below FAIL-ASSET, then place an automatic sell order near the passing threshold.
 If passage happens through a PASS-led price move, that threshold is crossed before settlement, giving the trader an opportunity to sell above their entry price.
 Buying PASS-ASSET can therefore be privately attractive even when it reinforces the selection bias.
 The incentive is strongest when proposal-specific volatility in PASS-ASSET exceeds the ordinary ASSET volatility reflected in FAIL-ASSET.
 Short trading windows make that condition easier to satisfy: they concentrate trading around proposal-relevant information and reduce unrelated volatility costs for conditional-market traders.